 Also, try to pay it forward.
 You might not be able to help often when you're only starting out, but don't hold back when you can.
 People will appreciate it.

 Superstar Blogging is a multi-course travel blogging school created by the famous Nomadic Matt.
 His The Business of Travel Blogging course focuses on turning your travel blog into a money making business by creating your own products and working with affiliate partners.
 It covers all the basics for beginning bloggers, from how to create a blog on WordPress to growing traffic, and ads in-depth information through webinars.
 While there are some other features as well, the real gem for me is the secret Facebook group where you get to interact with some of the biggest travel bloggers out there and where every question asked is one that will teach you something new.

-You’ve been waiting for this, haven’t you?
-It’s okay, I need to pay my rent as well, but I’m going to be completely honest with you: after three years of blogging I’m still full-on experimenting with monetization strategies.
+You've been waiting for this, haven't you?
+It's okay, I need to pay my rent as well, but I'm going to be completely honest with you: after more than four years of travel blogging, I'm still full-on experimenting with monetization strategies.
 One thing that I do know is that the strategies that work are different for every travel blog and that you will really need to find your own way if you want to turn your own travel blog into a business.

-That being said, here are some things you could try out:
+That being said, here are some things you could try: